hpe-storage/python-hpedockerplugin/docs/quick_start_guide.md

-# Source Availability
-- Source for the entire HPE 3PAR Volume Plugin for Docker is present in plugin_v2 branch of this repository.
-- Source for paramiko is present under https://github.com/hpe-storage/python-hpedockerplugin/tree/master/paramiko_src

 # Steps for Deploying the Managed Plugin (HPE 3PAR Volume Plug-in for Docker)

 HPE 3PAR Docker Volume Plugin for Docker is tested against:

 - Docker EE release version 17.03 and 17.06
 - Ubuntu 16.04 (Xenial), RHEL 7.4 and CentOS 7.3